 (Check Hotel Rates Here)

 Feel like royalty and stay at the newest hotel in Ubud, in Element Westin Bali Ubud.
-All rooms are air-conditioned, equipped with rainforest shower, mini refrigerator, coffee and tea making facilities, 43″ LED Television with Remote Control, In-Room Safe, telephone, and most importantly, a fast & free WiFi access.
+All rooms are air-conditioned, equipped with rainforest shower, mini-refrigerator, coffee, and tea making facilities, 43″ LED Television with Remote Control, In-Room Safe, telephone, and most importantly, fast & free wifi access.

-There are two dining options inside Element Ubud – the Andong Teras All-Day Dining Restaurant and the Andong Pool Bar.
-Element also has rooms perfect for holding conferences, meetings, exhibitions, and venue for special occasions.
+Element Ubud has two dining options – the Andong Teras All-Day Dining Restaurant and the Andong Pool Bar.
+Element also has rooms perfect for holding conferences, meetings, exhibitions, and venues for special occasions.